Clipper on Caltrain FAQ

 How do I load the card, and does the amount ever expire?

 Cash value on your card is used on a per-ride basis if you do not have a Monthly Pass or 8-ride Ticket.
 Cash on your card won't expire; time-limited passes and tickets will expire.

-To load a Monthly Pass, 8-ride Ticket or cash, customers with Clipper cards (Adult, Youth, Senior, Disabled) can load their products immediately by going to:
+To load a Monthly Pass or cash, customers with Clipper cards (Adult, Youth, Senior, Disabled) can load their products immediately by going to:

 - Participating transit agencies

 - Clipper retail outlets, such as participating Walgreens

 - Valley Transportation Authority light rail station ticket machines

 - Clipper Add-Value Machines at San Francisco, Diridon and Palo Alto stations

 Products/cash may also be loaded through the Clipper web site or over the phone with the Clipper Customer Service Bureau, but the product/cash may take up to five days to be loaded onto the card.